twongjirad/pylard/README.md

 Find a good place for your copy of pylard and clone the repository:

     git clone https://github.com/twongjirad/pylard

-Right now, PyLArD version 2 is in a special branch

-    git checkout tmw_pylard2

 I recommend installing everything inside a python virtual environment.  pylard brings in a lot of python pacakges.
 At the end of the day, you might not want all of this.
 Using a virtualenv sandbox allows you to keep all of this crap separate from your main python installation.